 The importance of positive self-esteem for kids

-Simply put, positive self-esteem is when people feel good about themselves.
-Learn more about positive self-esteem, and how to help your child build it.
+Self-esteem is how much people value themselves and how important they believe they are in their world.
+Positive self-esteem is when people feel good about themselves.
+Learn more about positive self-esteem, why it matters, and ways you can help your child build it.

 Why positive self-esteem is important for kids